- Admission Application Fee

 Non-Payment of Tuition and Fees

-The university shall temporarily suspend further academic progress of any student who has not satisfied the entire balance of his or her fee liability by the established deadlines.
+The university shall temporarily suspend further academic progress of any student who has not paid the entire balance of their tuition and fee liability by the established deadlines.
 This will be accomplished by placing a financial hold on the student’s record, which will prevent the student from receiving grades, transcripts and/or diploma, and the student’s registration will be denied for future terms until the account has been satisfied.
 (UF-3.037 Regulations of the University of Florida)

-Students who have not paid any portion of their tuition and fee liability by the established university payment deadline will continue to be held fee liable for these courses, but will not be allowed to attend these courses until payment is made in full and the student has been re-registered.
+Students who have not paid any portion of their tuition and fee liability by the established university payment deadline will be withdrawn from all courses.
+Students will continue to be held fee liable for these courses, but will not be allowed to attend these courses until payment is made in full and the student has been re-registered.

-To re-register for courses, students must submit a Course Schedule Correction form to the Office of the University Registrar.
+To re-register for courses, students must submit a Current Term Re-Enrollment Request petition to the Office of the University Registrar.
 Students who re-register after being withdrawn for non-payment of tuition and fees will be subject to both late registration and late payment fees.

 Refund of Tuition and Fees